• Skip to main content

 Jump To Recipe

 Easy Christmas charcuterie board made with cured meats, cheeses, nuts, jam, crackers, and seasonal ingredients.
-It's the perfect sweet and savory snack or appetizer for every holiday gathering.
+It's the perfect sweet-and-savory snack or appetizer for every holiday gathering.

 Christmas charcuterie board with cured meats, cheeses, fruit, crackers, nuts, jam, and holiday garnishes